cancer-research-malaysia/NeonDisco-FT/docs/SAC_Proposal.md

 5. SNV-derived neoantigens have been most of the research focus, but unconventional neoantigens from genetic alterations that produce fusion genes and transcriptional aberrations that dysregulate normal alternative splicing events (ASE) remain largely unexplored (Capietto et al., 2022)

-6. These alternative sources of neoantigens can also produce tumor-specific neopeptides (**Fig. 2**), especially in tumor types with low tumor mutational burden, a proxy metric that tends to be biased towards SNV-derived neoantigens
+6. These alternative sources of neoantigens can also produce tumor-specific neopeptides (**Fig. 2**), especially in tumor types with low tumor mutational burden, a proxy metric that is biased towards SNV-derived neoantigens

 ![Fig. 2: Theoretical sources of neoantigens (adapted from Bräunlein & Krackhardt, 2017)](assets/braunlein&krackhardt.jpg)